World Museum: Astronomy, space and time

 The physical sciences collection of World Museum was built after the devastation caused by the incendiary fire of 1941.
 The collection has expanded, in part, due to transfers from the Decorative Arts Department, Regional History Department, Walker Art Gallery and the Prescot Museum.
 The collection also contains several significant collections from the Liverpool Royal Institution, Bidston Observatory, later the Proudman Institute of Oceanographic Sciences, and the Physics Department of the University of Liverpool.

-Collections such as these are often made up of items of a singular type designed for a particular experiment such as DELPHI or LEP at CERN – the European Organization for Nuclear Research, or the Equatorium, a post-Copernican planetary calculator made to special order in the early 17th century.
+Collections such as these are often made up of items of a singular type designed for a particular experiment such as DELPHI or LEP at CERN or the Equatorium, a post-Copernican planetary calculator made to special order in the early 17th century.
 As a consequence the collection is small but contains a number of significant items.

 Planetarium

 World Museum is home to a planetarium.
 The planetarium, said to be the first planetarium in the UK outside of London, opened in 1970 and has 62 seats.
 It currently attracts about 90,000 people per year.
 Shows cover various aspects of space science, including the Solar System and space exploration; there are also special children's shows.